Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

-<p>We find the user (with bang (!) finder method, so, by convention, it raises ActiveRecord::RecordNotFound if the resource is not found, so we won't write test for failute path), use <code>confirm!</code> method, which needs to be implemented and redirect to root path.
+<p>We find the user (with bang (!) finder method, so, by convention, it raises ActiveRecord::RecordNotFound if the resource is not found, so we won't write test for failure path), use <code>confirm!</code> method, which needs to be implemented and redirect to root path.
 The implementation for is the following:</p>

 ``` ruby app/controllers/confirmations_controller.rb